Systems Admin

 Permanently Delete Objects from the Active Directory Recycle Bin

-• Windows Server 2012 or later (for ADAC) – PowerShell method also works on Windows Server 2008 R2
+• Windows Server 2012 or later for ADAC; Windows Server 2008 R2 works for the PowerShell side

 Active Directory Administrative Center showing the Deleted Objects container with a user object selected - the Tasks panel shows Restore and Properties but the Delete option is greyed out and unavailable